-III.A.1.a) Fellowship programs must receive verification of each entering fellow's level of competence in the required field, upon matriculation, using ACGME, ACGME-I, or CanMEDS Milestones evaluations from the core residency program. ^(Core) III.A.1.b) Prior to appointment in the program, fellows must have successfully completed a program in neurology, child neurology, neurodevelopment disabilities, or psychiatry that satisfies the requirements in III.A.1. ^(Core)

-III.B.
-The program director must not appoint more fellows than approved by the Review Committee. ^(Core)

-- III.B.1.
-All complement increases must be approved by the Review Committee. ^(Core) - III.C.
-Fellow Transfers
+III.A.1.a) Fellowship programs must receive verification of each entering fellow's level of competence in the required field, upon matriculation, using ACGME, ACGME-I, or CanMEDS Milestones evaluations from the core residency program. ^(Core) III.A.1.b) Prior to entry in the program, fellows must have successfully completed a residency in general surgery as outlined in Section III.A.1. ^(Core) III.B.
+The program director must not appoint more fellows than approved by the Review Committee. ^(Core) III.B.1.
+All complement increases must be approved by the Review Committee. ^(Core)